 Monetary circuits.
-Under capitalism, the endogeneity of both net financial assets and private money means that the private monetary circuit M – C … P … C’ – M’ as conceived by Marx and later circuit theorists is fully consistent with MMT.
+Under capitalism, the endogeneity of both net financial assets and private money means that the private monetary circuit M – C … P … C’ – M’ as analyzed by Marx and later circuit theorists is fully consistent with MMT.
 A discussion of this point is provided in an earlier post.
 There will be two-way feedback between the private monetary circuit and public monetary circuit because private bank lending is influenced by the level of activity, which depends in part on exogenous fiscal policy settings, but also because the rate of reflux in the public monetary circuit (through payment of taxes) will vary endogenously as a result of private lending and spending decisions.
 Under socialism, with non-transferable labor certificates and no profit seeking, the situation would be modified.
 The government and non-government financial balances would still vary endogenously.
 But the monetary circuit would be much simplified, essentially beginning with government spending and perhaps public bank loans for social purposes, depending on institutional particularities, and ending with payment for publicly supplied goods and services, tax payments and, if applicable, expiry of time-limited labor certificates.

 Job guarantee.
 As noted earlier, MMT indicates that full employment alongside price stability can be achieved through a job guarantee.
 In principle, it would be possible in either a capitalist or socialist society for government to maintain price stability through the use of direct wage and price controls (incomes policy), but even here full employment would most effectively be maintained through a job guarantee rather than reliance on trickle-down effects or hidden unemployment.
 For reasons of flexibility and efficiency, it might make sense for production levels in a socialist economy to be responsive to demand in much the same way as under capitalism.
 Unforeseeable or seasonal changes in the composition of demand would result in unforeseeable or seasonal changes in the need for various types of workers.
 Underemployed workers could transition temporarily to the job-guarantee sector.
 In a socialist system, this would not need to entail a pay cut.